 Biggest problem for B.com Fresher’s, all the jobs that we like – need some work experience in Finance & Accounts, without work experience jobs are mostly in BPOs, Back office or Sales.
 So what can one do?

-We at EduPristine have researched and have successfully designed a course will give you the practical understanding of accounting, taxation, reporting and compliance all the skills that you need in accounting firms (Big 4s), KPOs or other hard core finance and account profiles.
+We at EduPristine have researched and have successfully designed a course will give you the practical understanding of accounting, taxation, reporting, and compliance all the skills that you need in accounting firms (Big 4s), KPO or other hardcore finance and account profiles.

 Right from understanding the basic journal entry, final accounts, tax compliances, we will also help you to enhance your soft skills (business communication), understanding advanced Excel and technology used in industry, the most essential, SAP training.